‘Nurturing Individual Excellence’

 Grammar

-We will continue to learn grammar through our English lessons as well as one skill-focused lesson a week.
+We will learn grammar through our English lessons as well as one skill-focused lesson a week.
 The grammar features that we will focus on in Year 4 are:

 • Using direct and reported speech including using inverted commas to correctly punctuate direct speech